osoco/PharoPDS/README.md

 Probabilistic data structures implemented in Pharo.

-PharoPDS is written and supported by Rafael Luque and other developers at [OSOCO](https://osoco.es).
+PharoPDS is written and supported by developers at [OSOCO](https://osoco.es).

 ## Install PharoPDS